-We protect you against catastrophic out-of-pocket expenses for coinsurance you pay for covered services.
-Your annual out-of-pocket expenses for covered services, cannot exceed \$5,000 for Self Only enrollment, and \$10,000 for a Self Plus One or Self and Family enrollment.
+We protect you against catastrophic out-of-pocket expenses for covered services.
+Your annual out-of-pocket expenses for covered services, including deductibles, copays, and coinsurance cannot exceed \$7,150 for Self Only enrollment, and \$14,300 for a Self Plus One or Self and Family enrollment.